 of the Unclassified Academic Staff who: (1) are Professional Faculty, or

 (2) hold one of these academic ranks: Instructor, Senior Instructor, Faculty

 Research Assistant, Senior Faculty Research Assistant, Research Associate,

-Assistant Professor, Associate Professor, or Professor (as defined in Section
+Assistant Professor, Associate Professor, Professor, *Professor of Practice, *Senior Instructor II, or *Senior Faculty Research Assistant II (as defined in Section

 580-20-005 of the OSSHE Administrative Rules).
 Faculty in administrative